emdonahue/svec/README.md

-	neighbors VECTOR 2D-MATRIX	Accepts a 2D matrix and a vector and outputs a vector of cosine distances between the rows of the matrix and the input vector norm MATRIX	Computes the entry-wise Euclidean norm of a matrix normalize VECTOR	Normalizes VECTOR using the Euclidean norm. row DIMENSION MATRIX	Filters by rows where the leftmost column matches DIMENSION and returns an N-1 matrix by removing the leftmost dimension. pmi BIGRAMCOUNTS	Compute the pointwise mutual information of the BIGRAMCOUNTS as produced by running count on a bigram stream. scale CONSTANT MATRIX	Scale all elements by a constant
+	neighbors VECTOR 2D-MATRIX	Accepts a 2D matrix and a vector and outputs a vector of cosine distances between the rows of the matrix and the input vector norm MATRIX	Computes the entry-wise Euclidean norm of a matrix normalize VECTOR	Normalizes VECTOR using the Euclidean norm. numericindex MATRIX	Converts symbolic indices by numbering them in the order encountered.
+1-indexed. row DIMENSION MATRIX	Filters by rows where the leftmost column matches DIMENSION and returns an N-1 matrix by removing the leftmost dimension. pmi BIGRAMCOUNTS	Compute the pointwise mutual information of the BIGRAMCOUNTS as produced by running count on a bigram stream. scale CONSTANT MATRIX	Scale all elements by a constant